TIBBER999/speaker-noise-cancellation/README.md

 ## TODO

+* Make a makefile that will setup the soundfiles by running mp3_converter.py which converts the soundfile from mp3 format to wav formats locally.
+* Make sure git doesn't upload the folder that is created by mp3_converter.py
-1. Modify recording.py to loop through all the demos from soundfiles/ and record all of the input to the microphone.
+* Modify recording.py to loop through all the demos from soundfiles/ and record all of the input to the microphone.
-2. figure out a method that would be able to compare the recorded file and the original file and allow us to filter it out (mathematically) maybe try PSNR?
+* figure out a method that would be able to compare the recorded file and the original file and allow us to filter it out (mathematically) maybe try PSNR?
-3. filter the output of the speaker out or suppress it.
+* filter the output of the speaker out or suppress it.

 ## Repository hierarchy